 2. Branson, Missouri

-Branson has become one of the most popular destinations for seniors, especially if you’re active.
+Branson has become one of the most popular vacation destinations for seniors, especially if you’re active and enjoy outdoor activities.
 Golf, museums, shopping, live shows and music are just some of the many activities you’ll enjoy.
 Recently given the title “Live Music Show Capital of the World”, Branson is the best Las Vegas alternative.
-It is also much quieter and more affordable.
+It is also much quieter and more affordable, and easier to get around.

 This website is a great place to start for some great discounts and where to stay in Branson.